LSegg/PodcastChannel/README.md

     * *px* for font root element and borders,
     * *%* for widths,
     * *rem* for the rest.

-* Properties grouped by type in the following order:
+* Properties order criteria: grouped by type as follows -->
     * Inheritance
     * Layout
     * Box Model